 Collaboration – Develops and generously shares resources, methods, and solutions to benefit the campus; exemplifies cooperation and teamwork across campus; mentors colleagues and students.

 Embracing Change – Demonstrates flexibility and adaptability; positively reacts to new and emerging realities, while preserving the core Buffalo State values.

 When nominating a member of the campus community for the Caring Bengal Award using the online form above, you will be asked to select the attribute or attributes that you believe the nominee consistently demonstrates.
 For each attribute selected, you will be prompted to describe in 250 words or less how the nominee demonstrates that attribute.

-1. All award nominations must be submitted online or through mail to Chase Hall 104 by the first of each month at 5 p.m.
-(March 1st, April 1st, and May 1st 2018).
-Award nominations received after the first of the month will be rolled over into the following month’s nomination pool.
+1. All award nominations must be submitted online.
+This semester, the deadlines are: March 1st, April 2nd, and May 3rd, 2021).
+Award nominations received after the these dates will be rolled over into the following month’s nomination pool.